kiruh/hotels/README.md

-# hotels
+# Sprint React Hotels Searcher

+This project was created as a homework at Plovdiv University.

-Spring Boot Rest Api + React.JS Demo Application
+Spring Boot Rest Api + React.JS Demo Application.

 ## Run spring server